SynapseAnalytics/konan-housing-model/README.md

     ```

 Of course, feel free to run `make --help` to familiarize yourself with the other options the `Makefile` provides.

-### Using a deployed Konan Deployment

-After following **Konan**'s [documentation](https://docs.konan.ai/guide-to-konan-deployments/deploying-on-konan) on deploying the `konan-housing-model` on `Konan`, you may wish to use the provided `housing-model/src/serving/main.py` script to interact with your newly-created deployment.

-1. Log in to [Konan](https://app.konan.ai) and retrieve the `UUID` of the **Deployment** you created using the `konan-housing-model`.
-2. Create a `.env` file in the `housing-model/src/serving` directory using the provided `.env.example` example file there.
-3. Export the needed environment variables

-    ```bash
-    . ./housing-model/src/serving/.env
-    ```

-4. Trigger some predictions and provide their feedback using the `housing-model/src/serving/main.py` script file

-    ```bash
-    python housing-model/src/serving/main.py
-    ```

 ## Contributing